HL7/davinci-deqm/source/pages/_includes/practitioner-deqm-intro.md

 **Additional Profile specific implementation guidance:**

-The "Full View" tab below displays all the identifier slices including the *EIN*  and *CCN* slices defined in this guide and *NPI* slice which is inherited indirectly from the [US Core Organization Profile].
+The "Full View" tab below displays all the identifier slices including the *CCN* slice defined in this guide and *NPI* slice which is inherited indirectly from the [US Core Practitioner Profile].

 ### Examples

-{% include list-simple-organizations.xhtml %}
+{% include list-simple-practitioners.xhtml %}

 {% include link-list.md %}